EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 > Exercise 7.19 [★] We wrote: “If `ty1` is an unknown type, then the no-occurrence invariant tells us that it is not
 > bound in the substitution.”
 Explain in detail why this is so.

-Because `ty1` is the result type after applying the substitution, when `ty1` is an unknown type, either it is unbound in the substitution, or it is on the right hand side of the substitution.
+Because `ty1` is the result type after applying the substitution, if it is an unknown type, either it is not bound in the substitution, or it is on the right hand side of the substitution.
 Since the no-occurrence invariant forbids bounded variable occurs on the right hand side of the substitution, `ty1` is not bound in the substitution.